sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 ```bash
 {{site.data.terminal.prompt}} salloc --account=suxxx-somebudget -N 1 -n 1 -c 4 --mem-per-cpu=3850 --time=8:00:00
 ```
-After a limited benchmarking ([see below](#performance-data)), we have concluded that the optimal performance can be achived by compiling VASP with intel-2019b compiler toolchain and enabling the open OpenMP support.
+After a limited benchmarking ([see below](#performance-data)), we have concluded that the optimal performance can be achieved by compiling VASP with intel-2019b compiler toolchain and enabling the open OpenMP support.
 The corresponding compilers and libraries can be added to the environment via

 ```bash
 [user@node042(sulis) ~]$ module load intel/2019b HDF5/1.10.5